jeenaAdhikariVeetil/SolactiveCodingChallenge/README.md

 3. Only ADMIN users will have previlege to lookup the tick values for a specified ric with API of /solactive/tics/ric

-4.There is an option for users to export the tick values for a specified ric where close price is not empty.
+4. There is an option for users to export the tick values for a specified ric where close price is not empty.

      Tick values will be exported as CSV files in users local repository.

 5. swagger implementation has been done for a better understanding and testing.
 It can be accessed via following url once the application is up.